Darkheir/SAImageDisplayer/README.md

 ## Please Note

-Don't hesitate to ask for help or tell me any issue you could meet while using the plugin!
+Don't hesitate to ask for help or tell me any issues you could meet while using the plugin!
-If you see som typo errors in this extension page please tell me, English is not my mother tongue so there might have plenty of them.
+If you see some typo errors in this extension page please tell me, English is not my mother tongue so there might have plenty of them.

-Feel free to provide some ideas of improvment and if you provide some pull request on github I'll most definitely examinate your code and add it to the widget if I thin it adds something!
+Feel free to provide some ideas of improvment and if you provide some pull request on github I'll most definitely examinate your code and add it to the widget if I think it adds something!

 ## Links

 * [The Github page](https://github.com/Darkheir/SAImageDisplayer)
-* The forum thread